The beginning of sorrows ∙

 In each case, we commonly think that we are at the end of all our troubles.
-Little do we realize that our troubles are only beginning.
+Little do we realize that our problems are only beginning.

-The sentiment is reflected in the proverb: “The grass is always greener on the other side of the fence.”
-People so often think they would be happier in a different set of circumstances.
-However, usually, the proverb implies that the other circumstances really are not any better.
-It is frequently a caution against dissatisfaction with your present lot in life.
+The proverb reflects the sentiment: “The grass is always greener on the other side of the fence.”
+People so often think they would be happier in different circumstances.
+However, usually, the proverb implies that the other circumstances are not really any better.
+It frequently cautions against dissatisfaction with your present lot in life.

-If you say the grass is always greener on the other side of the fence, you mean that other people often seem to be in a better situation than you, but in reality, their situation may not be as appealing as it seems.
-Often, a transition of our own making is the beginning of sorrows rather than an upgrade.
+If you say the grass is always greener on the other side of the fence, you mean that other people often seem to be in a better situation than you, but their condition may not be as appealing as it looks.
+Usually, a transition of our own making is the beginning of sorrows rather than an upgrade.

 Matthew 24:8 All these are the beginning of sorrows (KJV).

-The Greek word translated sorrows (KJV), travail, or birth pangs is odin.
-Odin is a normal word that is used to describe the pain of childbirth.
+The Greek word translated as sorrows (KJV), travail, or birth pangs is odin.
+Odin is an everyday word used to describe the pain of childbirth.
 He came to refer to intolerable anguish from calamities preceding the advent of the Messiah.
 The Old Testament prophets used the metaphor to depict terrible suffering in general (Isaiah 13:8, Hosea 13:13).
 Like birth pangs, the sorrows increase in intensity and frequency.

-When the result is the birth of a child it is well worth it.
-But what if the sorrows just continue to cycle indefinitely?
+When the result is the birth of a child, it is well worth it.
+But what if the sorrows continue to cycle indefinitely?

 REFLECT & PRAY